-UPDATE: I’m calling myself out on that remark.
-I STILL use the microwave and it’s just as good — just be careful with the settings.
+UPDATE: I STILL use the microwave and it’s just as good — just be careful with the settings.
 You can also toast your walnuts in the microwave, but again — you have to play with the settings.
 I generally use 50% power for about a minute and a half.
 Sometimes I stop halfway through to shuffle the nuts around.

 And now for those cookies!